Jean-Bédel Bokassa: Rising tensions

 Tensions between Dacko and Bokassa continued to escalate in the coming months.
 In December, Dacko approved an increase in the budget for Izamo's gendarmerie, but rejected the budget proposal Bokassa had made for the army.
 At this point, Bokassa told friends he was annoyed by Dacko's mistreatment and was "going for a coup d'état".
 Dacko planned to replace Bokassa with Izamo as his personal military adviser, and wanted to promote army officers loyal to the government, while demoting Bokassa and his close associates.

 Dacko did not conceal his plans.
 He hinted at his intentions to elders of the Bobangui village, who in turn informed Bokassa of the plot.
-Bokassa realized he had to act against quickly, and worried that his 500-man army would be no match for the gendarmerie and the presidential guard.
-He was also overwrought over the possibility that the French would come to Dacko's aid after the coup, as had occurred after one in Gabon against President Léon M'ba in February 1964; after receiving word of the coup from the country's vice president, officials in Paris sent paratroopers to Gabon in a matter of hours and M'Ba was quickly restored to power.
+Bokassa realized he had to act quickly, and worried that his 500-man army would be no match for the gendarmerie and the presidential guard.
+He was also concerned with the possibility that the French would come to Dacko's aid after the coup, as had occurred after one in Gabon against President Léon M'ba in February 1964; after receiving word of the coup from the country's vice president, officials in Paris sent paratroopers to Gabon in a matter of hours and M'Ba was quickly restored to power.

 Bokassa received substantive support from his co-conspirator, Captain Alexandre Banza, who commanded the Camp Kassaï military base in northeast Bangui and, like Bokassa, had served in the French Army.
 Banza was an intelligent, ambitious and capable man who played a major role in the planning of the coup.
 By December, many people began to anticipate the political turmoil that would soon engulf the CAR.
 Dacko's personal advisers alerted him that Bokassa "showed signs of mental instability" and needed to be arrested before he sought to bring down the government; Dacko did not heed these warnings.